-A passport is required.
-A visa is not required for tourist or business stays of up to 90 days.
-The loss or theft abroad of a passport should be reported immediately the local police and the nearest embassy or consulate.
+A passport is required for travel to Liechtenstein.
+A visa is not required for some foreign citizens for stays of up to 90 days.

-In an effort to prevent international child abduction, many governments have initiated procedures at entry/exit points.
-These often include requiring documentary evidence of relationship and permission for the child's travel from the parent(s) or legal guardian not present.
+In an effort to prevent international child abduction, many governments have initiated new procedures at entry/exit points.
+These procedures often include requiring documentary evidence of relationship and permission for a child to travel, if the parent(s) or legal guardian is not present.
 Having such documentation on hand, even if not required, may facilitate entry/departure.